 The IV site will be checked for any signs of redness or swelling.
-If you notice any pain, redness, and/or swelling at the IV site after you return home following your procedure, you should notify your doctor as this may indicate an infection or other type of reaction.
+If you notice any pain, redness, and/or swelling at the IV site after you go home, you should tell your healthcare provider.
+This may be a sign of infection or other type of reaction.

 You should not have any other radionuclide procedures for the next 24 to 48 hours after your bone scan.

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you other instructions after the procedure, depending on your particular situation.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR